AUA Summit - What is a Megaureter?

 These are megaureters that show up as a result of other health problems.
 Some of these health problems that cause megaureters are:

-• posterior urethral valves (a block in the male urethra)
+• posterior urethral valves (a blockage in the male urethra)

 • prune belly syndrome

-• neurogenic bladder (spina bifida, spinal cord injury, etc.)
+• neurogenic bladder (lack of normal control of the bladder from spina bifida, spinal cord injury, etc.)

 Symptoms

-But today, because of the widespread use of checking with ultrasound before birth, most megaureters are discovered as hydronephrosis or a stretched ("dilated") urinary tract in the fetus.
+Today, because of the widespread use of checking with ultrasound before birth, most megaureters are found as hydronephrosis or a stretched ("dilated") urinary tract before a baby is born.

-Because megaureters can cause severe infection or blocks that lead to kidney damage, this health issue can be serious.
+Because megaureters can cause severe infection or blockages that lead to kidney damage, this health issue can be serious.
 Urinary tract stretching may suggest a blockage, but that's not always the case.
 In some cases, a dilated ureter may not affect the kidney at all.
 Also, most patients with megaureters found before birth don't get symptoms.
-It's important to have it checked to make sure it won't affect the way the kidney works and cause problems later.
+It is of great value to have it checked to make sure it won't affect the way the kidney works and cause problems later.

 Diagnosis

-If your child gets a urinary tract infection , or other symptoms that could be signs of a megaureter, check with your health care provider.
-A urologist will likely do tests to check how his/her urinary tract is working.
+If your child gets a urinary tract infection or other symptoms that could be signs of a megaureter, check with your health care provider.
+A urologist will likely do tests to check how your child’s urinary tract is working.
 Tests used to diagnosis megaureters are:

 Ultrasound

 Ultrasound, also known as sonography, uses sound waves bouncing off organs in the body to make a picture of what's inside.
-This painless imaging test is often done to check how the kidney, ureters, and bladder look.
+This painless imaging test is often done to check how the kidney, ureters and bladder look.
 Ultrasound is very good at finding widened ureters.
-In fact, while sonography rarely picks up normal ureters because of their narrowed size, it makes excellent images of dilated ones.
+In fact, while sonography rarely picks up normal ureters because of their narrowed size, it makes great images of dilated ones.

 Voiding Cystourethrogram (VCUG)

-A VCUG is an x-ray test done to look for vesicoureteral reflux.
+A VCUG is an x-ray test done to look for vesicoureteral reflux, or backflow of urine.
 A small tube ("catheter") is slid through the urethra into the bladder.
 A special dye is dripped into the bladder through the tube while x-rays are taken.
-If there's reflux, the x-ray will show the dye flowing back into the ureter.
+If there's reflux, the x-ray will show the dye flowing back into the ureters and possibly the kidneys.

 Diuretic Renal Scans

-Diuretic renal (kidney) scans are used to check for blocks.
-This test is done by injecting a radioactive liquid into a vein, which then goes to the kidneys.
+Diuretic renal (kidney) scans are used to check for blockages.
+This test is done by injecting a small amount of radioactive fluid into a vein, which then goes to the kidneys.
 A computer determines how each kidney is working.
 The renal scan also tells if a blockage is present.
-If the kidney's working, a block that could cause a problem isn't likely.

 Magnetic Resonance of the Urinary Tract (MR-U)